mwpastore/sinja/README.md

 : Takes an array of models (and optional hash of JSONAPI::Serializers options) and returns a serialized collection if non-empty, or the root metadata if present, or a HTTP status 204.

-**dedasherize**
-: Takes a string or symbol and returns the string or symbol with any and all dashes transliterated to underscores.

-**dedasherize_names**
-: Takes a hash and returns the hash with its keys dedasherized (deeply).

 **sideloaded?**
 : Returns true if the request was invoked from another action helper.